 - In addition to our efforts inside the stadium, we also run the TailGator Gameday Recycling Program which takes place throughout campus prior to home football games.
 This effort is volunteer-based (so be sure to join us!) and helps educate tailgating fans around campus about what can and can’t be recycled.
 You can read more about the program (and how to volunteer) by visiting the webpage here.

 - You can help reduce waste on campus during game days by recycling bottles and cans, and avoiding landfill-bound cups (like Solo cups, which are NOT recyclable!).
 Once inside the stadium, look for signs that provide information about which items can be recycled or composted.
 Help us reach our goal of becoming the first Zero Waste stadium in the SEC!

 - Want to get involved with sustainability efforts at UF?
-There are a number of related student organizations that you can join, or you can volunteer with Sustainable UF at its Sustainability Hut or through the TailGator Gameday Recycling Program.
+There are a number of related student organizations that you can join, or you can volunteer with Sustainable UF at Green & Clean Events or through the TailGator Gameday Recycling Program.

 - Make your event more sustainable!
 We offer a guide for creating sustainable events, as well as a process to certify your event.
 It doesn’t matter the size, or whether it’s a student event, a department event, or even a conference – we’ll help you make it as eco-friendly as possible.

 - If you’re a student, Gators Going Green offers the Green Cord Challenge program – an initiative designed to reward students who participate in sustainability efforts throughout their time at UF to graduate with a green cord, signifying their commitment to environmental issues.
 It’s never too soon to start!